Edward Sheriff Curtis

 Tweedweave Paper, Portfolio-sized: 22″ x 18″

 The Great Depression ultimately brought an end to Curtis’ dream, forcing him to declare bankruptcy and disband the North American Indian Company.
 The remaining unsold photogravures and the copper printing plates were sold in 1935 to Charles Lauriat, a rare book dealer in Boston.
-This inventory included 17 sets of photogravures from Portfolios 12-20, so in 1967 Lauriat printed 17 copies of each image from Portfolios 1-11 to create complete sets for sale.
+This inventory included 17 sets of portfolios 12-20; at some point between 1935 and 1967 Lauriat printed 17 copies of each image from Portfolios 1-11 to create complete sets for sale.
 The photogravures we have from Portfolios 4 and 6 come from this printing, and are known as either the Tweedweave edition, named after the paper they are printed on, or as the Sorini edition, after Emiliano Sorini, the engraver who completed the work.
 Other sources list the date of printing as 1967, but our collection was known to be in private hands in 1965, so these photogravures were created prior to that date.
 Although these Tweedweaves are even more rare than the vintage photogravures since there are just 17 of each one, they are considered “restrikes” because they were not printed at Curtis’ behest, and as such they do not command the higher prices of the original vintage prints.
 Still, the quality is undeniable – they were pulled from the original copper plates by a master engraver, and are now over 50 years old!
 The Tweedweave photogravures allow one to collect Edward Curtis’ work at a very reasonable price.

 At some point in the 1970s Lauriat sold the copper engraving plates, and since then a number of restrikes, particularly of the more famous images, have been printed.
 Various business and individuals have controlled the plates, and prints are still being made from the plates today; in fact, many of the copper engraving plates are currently listed for sale by a notable California art consultant.
 The key to identifying the age and originality of a Curtis photogravure lies in the paper itself, and in the provenance of each print or collection.